lasersquad0/LogEngine2/README.md

 void rotating_file_example()
 {
-    // Create a file rotating logger with 1kb size max and timestampts in file names.    // Create a file rotating logger with 1kb size max and time stampts in file names. auto& rotLogger = LogEngine::GetRotatingFileLogger("some_logger_name", "logs/rotating.txt", 1024, LogEngine::rsTimeStamp);
+    // Create a file rotating logger with 1kb size max and time stamps in file names. auto& rotLogger =
+        LogEngine::GetRotatingFileLogger("some_logger_name", "logs/rotating.txt", 1024, LogEngine::rsTimeStamp);

-    // five rotating files will be generated during this for loop
+    // five rotating files will be generated during this loop
-    // each file will be around 1Kb size, depending on size of the last message that exceeds the 1kb threshold for (int i = 1; i < 100; ++i)
+    // each file will be around 1Kb size, depending on size of the last message that
+    // exceeds the 1kb threshold
+    for (int i = 1; i < 100; ++i)
     {
         rotLogger.InfoFmt("Rotating file message #{}", i);